-An RN that does not track the usage of the cache line can set the UnusedPrefetch bit value to zero.
+A Request Node that does not track the usage of the cache line can set the UnusedPrefetch bit value to zero.

-The SLCRepHint field is only applicable in requests from an RN to HN-F.
+The SLCRepHint field is only applicable in requests from a Request Node to HN-F.

-The field is inapplicable in requests from RN to HN-I and HN to SN and can take any value.
+The field is inapplicable in requests from the Request Node to HN-I and the Home Node to the Subordinate Node.
+The field can take any value.